UPPMAX/R-matlab-julia-HPC/docs-mk/advanced/parallel/README.md

 !!! info "Learning outcomes"

-    - Learners can schedule and run a job that needs more cores
+    - Schedule and run a job that needs more cores, with a calculation in their favorite language
-    - Learners understand when it is possible/impossible and/or useful/useless to run a job with multiple cores
+    - Understand when it is possible/impossible
+      and/or useful/useless to run a job with multiple cores

 ???- info "For teachers"

     Teaching goals are:

-    - Learners have scheduled a job that needs more cores
+    - Learners have scheduled and run a job that needs more cores, with a calculation in their favorite language
     - Learners understand when it is possible/impossible and/or useful/useless to run a job with multiple cores